 - Payment Provider - Stripe

-- Stripe collects credit/debit card information, along with name and e-mail address, to process each user's subscription payments.
+- Stripe collects credit/debit card information, along with name and e-mail address.
+This information is only requested for customers who pay for additional storage, and solely for processing these payments.

 Private by default, Public by choice.